riad-dz/udemy-azps1/README.md

-# udemy-azps1 repository
+# Repository's utility #

-Powershell scripts of Udemy course "Deploying your first infrastructure in Azure with Powershell" Link to the course ->
+This Github repo contains all powershell scripts needed to practice the Udemy course: **Deploying your first infrastructure in Azure with Powershell**
+URL of the course: https://www.udemy.com/course/deploying-your-first-infrastructure-in-azure-with-powershell

 # Installation of Azure Powershell modules